 See All Our Shirts Content!

 The world of men’s jewelry is typically limited to watches, a wedding band, and cufflinks.
-For men who have a bit more of an eccentric sensibility, however, an additional option exists: the collar bar.
+For men who have a bit more of an eccentric sensibility, however, an additional option exists.

 Note that though there are different styles that have different names, we will use the terms “collar bar” and “collar pin” interchangeably throughout this page for ease of use when speaking about these accessories in the general sense.

-For our purposes, a collar bar refers to a piece of jewelry that holds a shirt’s collar points together while passing underneath a necktie’s knot, elevating it.
-It keeps the collar in place and elevates the necktie so that it doesn’t fall down or reveal any collar band behind its knot.
+For our purposes, a collar bar refers to a piece of jewellery that holds a shirt’s collar points together while passing underneath a necktie’s knot.
+As a result, it keeps the collar in place and elevates the necktie so that it doesn’t fall down or reveal any collar band behind its knot.